A Practical Guide to the Home Selling Process

 Earnest money is an amount of money paid by the Buyer that accompanies the Purchase Agreement.
 Earnest money is a way for a Buyer to show a Seller that the offer is being made in good faith.
 Once a property is under contract (an offer has been accepted), the earnest money is deposited into the Listing Broker’s Real Estate Trust Account (RETA) until the closing.
 Earnest money is applied to the purchase price on the Buyer’s Closing Statement.
 If any of the Buyer contingencies are not satisfactorily met, the Earnest Money should be remitted back to the Buyer and the Purchase Agreement is no longer valid.

 What does MLS mean?

 MLS is an acronym for Multiple Listing Service.
 An MLS is a marketing database set up by cooperating REALTORS® who are governed by a Local Board, a State Board and the National Board, which is known as the National Association of REALTORS® (NAR).
 A real estate agent is a REALTOR® when he or she becomes a member of NAR, the world’s largest professional organization.
 The benefit to being a member of an MLS is that REALTORS® can show properties listed with the MLS even if they are not the listing agent.
 An MLS system is a great marketing tool for Sellers because it makes their property available to many REALTORS® to be able to sell.
 An MLS system is a great benefit to Buyers because they can have the same REALTOR® show them multiple properties.
-We are members of the Lewis & Clark Board of REALTORS® based in Yankton, SD.
+We are members of the Meridian Association of REALTORS® based in Yankton, SD.

 What is the Difference Between a Real Estate Agent and a REALTOR®?